Warning, this page contains spoilers.

 - Foil: Of Ciel, along with Shadow Archetype.
 Lampshaded at one point when it's pointed out that Alois' story (disappears mysteriously and then reappears with an equally mysterious black butler) seems awfully familiar.

-- Forgiveness: It's implied that he was able to forgive Claude that the latter killed him, as Hannah mentioned that she, Claude, Alois and Luca can all be together in nirvana.
+- Forgiveness: It's implied that he was able to forgive Claude after the latter killed him, as Hannah mentioned that she, Claude, Alois and Luka can all be together in nirvana.

-- So it seems.
-However, in episode 8, his true backstory is revealed: he is really an orphan named Jim Macken.
-In his childhood, he and his younger brother Luca got by as thieves.
-After all the people in his village mysteriously died (including Luca), he was sent to the Trancy household to be a sex slave.
-This is where he formed a contract with Claude, and inherited the Trancy household fortune by using Claude to off old man Trancy and declaring himself heir.
+- Freudian Excuse: He is really an orphan named Jim Macken.
+In his childhood, he and his younger brother Luka got by as thieves.
+After all the people in his village mysteriously died (including Luka), he was sent to the Trancy household to be a Sex Slave.
+This is where he formed a contract with Claude, and inherited the Trancy household fortune by using seducing old man Trancy until he had Claude off him and declaring himself heir.

 - I Owe You My Life: Subverted.
 He would owe Claude his life, in a very literal sense (as with Ciel towards Sebastian), except that Claude killed him in episode 8.
 However, he came back to life in episode 10, but it is unclear if he still has a contract with Claude, and therefore it is also unclear if he still owes him his life.